facebook/prophet/docs/_docs/handling_impact_of_covid-19.md

 ### Treating COVID-19 lockdowns as a one-off holidays

 This first strategy treats the days impacted by COVID-19 as a holiday that will not repeat again in the future.
 Adding custom holidays is explained in more detail [here](https://facebook.github.io/prophet/docs/seasonality,_holiday_effects,_and_regressors.html#modeling-holidays-and-special-events).
+The lockdowns dataframe can be set up like so:

 ```python